rootCircle/Zoom-AutoRecorder/README.md

 2. Run the executable or the main.py file as per the case may be.
 3. Install required libraries if you are using source code.
 4. [Optional] Then you may make an excutable from the step given [here](https://github.com/Microsoftlabs/Zoom-AutoRecorder/edit/main/README.md#build-an-executable).Then revert back to step 2.
-5. Create a service by entering the details in app GUI.
+5. Create a service by entering the details in app GUI homepage.
      - In case of doubt you can watch the [walkthrough video](https://github.com/Microsoftlabs/Zoom-AutoRecorder/edit/main/README.md#video).
 6. It is always recommended to test against a [Test Meeting](https://zoom.us/test) before joining a real meeting.
 7. Make sure that step 1,2,5 of [requirements](https://github.com/Microsoftlabs/Zoom-AutoRecorder/edit/main/README.md#requirements) are fulfilled.
-8. In App GUI, Click on Load Service.
+8. In App GUI, Click on 'Load Pre-created Service'.
 It will show all the logs of service created in past.
-9. Click Autoload Suitable Service.
+9. Then, Click 'Autoload Suitable Service'.
-10. Click Start Service
+10. Finally, Click 'Start Service'.

 BOOM!
 You are ready to use this software like a champ!